EvoTestOps/AISysRev/README.md

 ```bash
 make start-dev
 ```
 The start up may take up to 3 minutes to start due to installation and downloading of necessary components.

+After startup, open the application:

+If `start-prod` worked, navigate to [https://localhost](https://localhost) (the Caddy server's root CA is by default untrusted.
+You can bypass the browser warning).

-After starup open the application.
-If `start-prod` worked [http://localhost:80](http://localhost:80) if you used `make start-dev` then [http://localhost:3001](http://localhost:3001)
+If you used `make start-dev`, navigate to [http://localhost:3001](http://localhost:3001)

 #### Windows (non-WSL)
 If you do not have Windows Subsystem for Linux (WSL).
 Start with